cconklin/tester/README.md

 The options for colors are red, cyan, yellow, red, green, magenta, blue, and default (which is the same as no color).

 The `inline` option specifies that the results are to be placed on the same line.
+It defaults to true.

 The formatter can then be used by adding the flag `--format formatter_name`